 Cavern Club / YMCA Jazz Club, YMCA, 56 Westover Road, Bournemouth

-The YMCA was home to a jazz club before it was unveiled as the Cavern Club on 1st April 1964 with a gig by Trendsetters Ltd. and The Impacts.
+The YMCA in Westover Road was built at a cost of £37,500 and was opened by HRH Princess Mary on 28th June 1930.
+Home to a jazz club before it was unveiled as the Cavern Club on 1st April 1964 with a gig by Trendsetters Ltd. and The Impacts, the YMCA was a popular hangout for music fans up until the early seventies when the venue was still promoting folk, jazz and rock nights.
 The building is still in Westover Road and remains a YMCA.

 Cellar Club / Blue Boar, 29 Market Close, Poole

-The Cellar Club was branded ‘The South’s Answer to the Cavern’, which is a legitimate statement to make considering the brick-lined, curved walls and ceilings and claustrophobic atmosphere.
-That’s where the comparison stops unfortunately, as it wasn’t a breeding ground for Poole’s answer to The Beatles, but it was a hugely poplar place to go and see up-and-coming groups.
-Robert Fripp, Gordon Haskell, John Wetton, Richard Palmer James, Greg Lake, Lee Kerslake and Al Stewart all played there early in their careers.
-The pub is now called the Blue Boar and still promotes live music to this day, albeit mainly of the jazz variety.
+The Cellar Club was branded ‘The South’s Answer to the Cavern’, which is a legitimate statement to make considering the brick-lined, curved walls, low ceiling and claustrophobic atmosphere.
+That’s where the comparison stops unfortunately, as it wasn’t a breeding ground for Poole’s answer to The Beatles, but it was a hugely popular place to go and see up-and-coming groups.
+The club opened on 6th December 1961 with a double header featuring Pedro Harris and His Pine City Stompers and The Kapota All Stars.
+Robert Fripp, Gordon Haskell, John Wetton, Richard Palmer James, Greg Lake, Lee Kerslake and Al Stewart all played there in local groups early in their careers as did Rod Stewart with the Southampton band The Soul Agents.
+The pub was renamed the Blue Boar after it was taken over by the landlord Jim Kellaway in 1990 and it still promotes live music to this day, albeit mainly of the jazz variety.

 Centenary Hall, 22 Wimborne Road, Poole